Text TALK to 38255

 The Crisis Stabilization Unit (CSU) is a 16 bed residential unit that is up to 5 days and provides intensive therapy, groups, medication assessments, case management and peer supports.

-Respite Services is a 4 bed unit for up to 14 days with the same supports but at a less intensive level.
+Respite Services is an 8 bed unit for up to 14 days with the same supports but at a less intensive level.

 Walk-In Clinic (WIC) is a crisis clinic open 24 hours a day, 7 days per week where individuals can come in for supports for a “self-defined crisis” Staff includes therapists, peers and case managers.

-The Mobile Crisis Team provides supports in the community, and emergency room evaluations for risk and level of care determinations in close partnership with Aurora Police Department.
+The Mobile Crisis Team provides supports in the community evaluations for risk and level of care determinations in close partnership with Aurora Police Department.

 The programs serve a variety of clients with a wide-range of presenting problems and diagnoses, including substance use issues.
 Staff in all areas provide therapy, assessment-including risk assessment, crisis intervention, supportive services, case management and referral to outpatient providers or other types of follow up care.